cotica/capstone/README.md

 The `CountVectorizer` library is used to vectorize text and `Vader` for sentiment analysis.

+### Observations and insights

 From the basic descriptive stats, we can conclude the following:

-* The average product price is 20 British pounds, while the most expensive item is north of 2K
+* The average product price is 20 British pounds, while the most expensive item is north of 2K BP
-* Most products have about 9 product reviews and 1-2 customer questions
+* On average, a product listing has about 9 product reviews and 1-2 customer questions; yet many (50%-80%!) have no reviews or ratings at all, and customer questions are sparse.
-* The average product rating is a mere 2 stars
+* The average product rating is a mere 2 stars (*before handling 0's in the data)
 * In the data, there are 7309 product listings with new items sold and 161 used
 * There were 256 subcategories and 2646 manufacturers represented